Evaluating Standard Feature Sets Towards Increased Generalisability and Explainability of ML-based Network Intrusion Detection: Explainable ML-based NIDS

-The attack detection performance of the NF-CSE-CIC-IDS2018-v2 dataset using the RF and DFF classifiers are explained in Figures \ref{2} and \ref{22} respectively.
-There are 13 common features in the top 20 influencing features for both classifiers.
+While evaluating the RF classifier using the CSE-CIC-IDS2018 dataset, network data features containing security events relating to the forward direction of the flow make up the top four features influencing the model's decision.
+In particular, the \textit{'Fwd Seg Size Min'} feature has almost double the influence of any other feature.
+For the DFF classifier, the top two features present the number of forward and backward packets per second, followed by the \textit{'Fwd Seg Size Min'} feature which is the most influencing feature in the RF classifier's decision.
+The Shapley analysis of the NF-CSE-CIC-IDS2018-v2 dataset using the RF and DFF classifiers has 13 common features in the top 20 influencing features for both classifiers.
 This indicates that they contain key security events that can be utilised in the detection of attacks present in the NF-CSE-CIC-IDS2018-v2 dataset.
 The common features mainly include Transmission Control Protocol (TCP)- and Time To Live (TTL)-based features.
 The \textit{'TCP\_WIN\_MAX\_OUT'} is the first and second most influencing feature in the DFF and RF classifiers respectively, where it presents the maximum TCP window from the destination to the source host.
-Overall, the DFF nature of assigning weights to features can be seen in the steep decrease of Shapley values leading the top 10 features to have most of the influence over the classifier's decision.

-In Figure \ref{ton cic}, the impact of the features of the CIC-ToN-IoT is explained by their respective mean Shapley values.
-The RF classifier has determined that the \textit{'Idle Mean, Min, and Max'} as the key features, influencing more than 50\% of the model's final predictions.
+In the analysis of the CIC-ToN-IoT dataset, the RF classifier has determined that the \textit{'Idle Mean, Min, and Max'} as the key features, influencing more than 50\% of the model's final predictions.
 The features present the average, minimum, and maximum time the flow was idle before becoming active.
 However, the DFF failed to fully utilise neither the idle-based features in the attack detection stage.
 Where there are only two idle-based features in the top 20 list.
 This can explain the lower performance of the DFF classifier compared to the RF classifier.
-Further analysis and attention to the values of the idle-based features is required.
+Further analysis of the idle-based features is required.

-In Figure \ref{ton nf}, the top six and two features of the NF-ToN-IoT-v2 dataset generate more than 50\% of the total impact on the RF and DFF classifiers respectively.
-In Figure \ref{4}, the \textit{'LONGEST and SHORTEST\_FLOW\_PKT} features present the top first and fifth influencing features to the RF classifier.
-They indicate the longest and shortest packet in terms of bytes transmitted in the traffic flow.
-The DFF classifier utilises the values of the protocol- and TCP-based features as the top four features to classify network attacks in the NF-ToN-IoT-v2 dataset.
-Out of the top 20 features affecting the RF and DFF classifiers respectively, there are 17 common features, this indicates that they withhold key security events to aid the ML model detection performance.